pkunc/domino-charts/docs/providers.md

 ## AWS EKS
-- Kubernetes manager service, by Amazon.
+- Kubernetes managed service, by Amazon.
 - For a quick cluster creation, use [eksctl](https://eksctl.io/) tool.
 - EKS does not deploy CSI driver by default.
 YOu have to install it manually. \
   More info: [Amazon EBS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html)